PRL-PRG/codedj-parasite/README.md

 Immediate:

+- add ghtorrent stars to metadata (ASAP)
+- add github download of projects we want

 - global log for the updater (is needed?)

 - log & metadata should be scanned only up to a certain time when retrieved